kadirseckin/flutter_notepad_app/README.md

 # flutter_notepad_app
-A simple notepad appication with flutter
+A simple notepad application with flutter